Skip to content

 Wrongful death claims in Florida are comparable in many ways to personal injury claims.
 The plaintiff’s lawyer must prove these four elements:

-• Duty of care: the defendant owed a duty of care to the deceased
+The defendant owed a duty of care to the deceased.

 Along with compensatory damages, in some cases a Florida court may order a negligent party to pay punitive damages to surviving family members.
 Punitive damages are intended as punishment so that the negligent behavior doesn’t happen again, and are typically only awarded in cases involving egregious violations of duty, gross negligence, or intent to cause harm.